 Get your kids to earn their pocket money

-While most kids are given money, research indicates that only 15 per cent are encourage to actually earn it.
-Washing the car, doing household chores and keeping their rooms clean can all be all jobs that children need to fulfill to earn their weekly spends.
+While most kids are given money, research indicates that only 15 per cent are encouraged to actually earn it.
+Washing the car, doing household chores and keeping their rooms clean can all be all jobs that children need to fulfil to earn their weekly spends.

 Set a money goal together